Jakeable/Ralybot/README.md

 Before you run the bot, make sure you rename `config.default.json` to `config.json` and edit it with your preferred settings.
 You can check if your JSON is valid using [jsonlint.com](http://jsonlint.com/)!

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
-Make sure you are in the correct folder and run the following command:
+Make sure you are in the correct folder and run the following command in a terminal:

 ```
 python3.4 -m Ralybot